IncredibleProgress/sweetheart.py/README.md

 ## The highest quality components that can be adopted by newbies

-Ready to use features for starting your projects:
+Ready-to-use features for starting your new projects:

 - backend language: [**Python3**](https://www.python.org/)
 - provided database server: [**MongoDB**](https://www.mongodb.com/)